ottersoftware/ottersoftware.github.io/_posts/2017-05-25-visual-studio-code-for-python.md

 On Windows you'll need to download it as a binary and place it somewhere in your path.

 ## The Python Interpreter
-When you open a project in VS Code it usually does a fairly good job of picking the right version of Python to work with but it is worth double-checking.
+When you open a project in Visual Studio Code it usually does a fairly good job of picking the right version of Python to work with but it is worth double-checking.
 To do this, use the Command Palette:

     Python: Select Workspace Interpreter

 Remember that if you are using a virtual environment (and you should be... see my [pip and Virtual Environments](http://www.swwritings.com/post/2017-05-25-pip-virtual-environments) blog post for details) you should select its Python interpreter.

 ## Settings
-VS Code has two types of settings.
+Visual Studio Code has two types of settings.
 There are user settings, which apply to all projects, and workspace settings, which are project-specific.

 The settings are stored in JSON files and so workspace settings can be added to your version control system.
 On a Mac the user settings are stored in `~/Library/Application Support/Code/User/settings.json` so they can be easily transferred to a different Mac if you choose to do so.